Spanish singer-songwriter Camilo Sesto dies at 72

 MADRID (AP) — Spanish singer and songwriter Camilo Sesto, a popular star in the 1970s and 1980s, has died of heart failure.
 He was 72.

-Sesto’s manager, Eduardo Guervós, confirmed his death to Spanish public broadcaster TVE, saying that he had died early on Sunday in a hospital in Madrid after suffering two heart attacks.
+Sesto’s manager, Eduardo Guervós, confirmed his death to Spanish public broadcaster TVE, saying that he had died early Sunday in a hospital in Madrid after suffering two heart attacks.

 Sesto, whose real name was Camilo Blanes Cortés, sold more than 100 million records worldwide over his 40-year career.
 His hits included “Algo de mí,” ”Perdóname,” and “Melina.”